carpentries-incubator/high-dimensional-analysis-in-python/setup.md

 ## Installing Python using Anaconda

-[Python][python] is a popular language for scientific computing, and a frequent choice for machine learning as well.
-Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer [Anaconda][anaconda] which includes most (but not all) of the software you will need.
+[Python](https://python.org/) is a popular language for scientific computing, and a frequent choice for machine learning as well.
+Installing all of its scientific packages individually can be a bit difficult, however, so we recommend the installer [Anaconda](https://www.anaconda.com/products/individual) which includes most (but not all) of the software you will need.

 Regardless of how you choose to install it, please make sure you install Python